GoogleCloudPlatformTraining/cp100-appengine-datastore-java/README.md

 # cp100-appengine-datastore-java
-Guestbook, An App Engine Java application that demonstrates use of Google Cloud Datastore
+Used in the CP100 course - Guestbook, An App Engine Java application that demonstrates use of Google Cloud Datastore